Shell, Exxon eye return to Somalia ahead of oil block round

 The parties have also agreed to hold talks to convert their old contracts in line with a new petroleum bill that was passed earlier this year.

 Somalia hopes to allocate 15 offshore blocks with a potential bid date schedule for November.
-A road show is being organized in Houston, Texas in late September or early October.
+A road show is being organised in Houston, Texas in late September or early October.

 Somalia has also passed a revenue sharing agreement, splitting revenue with oil producing states but has not yet decided on the share the government will keep in the blocks it awards.